adinasarapu/adinasarapu.github.io/_portfolio/2021-01-19-blog-kafka-spark-streaming.md

 </dependencies>
 ```

-Create the following Java class
+Create a Java class with the following content

 ```
 package com.example.spark;